LOOKING FOR THE TOP GUADALAJARA MEXICO THINGS TO DO?

 25. Stay at an Awesome Hotel

-I have lived here for a long time and I still love staying at a new hotel.
+I have lived here for a long time and I still love staying in a new neighborhood in Guadalajara.
 We take mini staycations when the kids are out of school so that we can use the pool or just see something new.

 26. Tour Tlaquepaque and Go Shopping